Ale Pedergnana is in her seventh season as an assistant coach of the Navy women's tennis team in 2014-15.

 At the junior level, Pedergnana was ranked as high as fifth in the nation in doubles, was in the top 50 in the nation in singles and in the top five in the Eastern section.
 She won a bronze ball at the 2002 Winter Super Nationals and a silver ball at the 2006 USTA National Women's Open Indoor Championship in Flushing Meadows, N.Y., both in doubles competition.

 Pedergnana was named one of two Outstanding Senior Female Athletes of the Year at the 2006 UMBC Varsity Awards ceremony.
-Pedergnana will be inducted into the UMBC Athletic Hall of Fame in 2014.
-She will also be inducted into the Red & Blue Terrier Ring of Honor of her high school, St. Francis Prep, in 2014.
+Pedergnana is a member of the UMBC Athletic Hall of Fame (Class of 2014) and the Red & Blue Terrier Ring of Honor (Class of 2014) of her high school, St. Francis Prep.

-Pedergnana graduated with a Bachelor of Arts in Psychology in 2006, and recently received her master's degree in adolescent and sports psychology.
-She resides in Annapolis, Md.
+Pedergnana graduated from UMBC with a bachelor's degree in psychology in 2006 and also received a master's degree in adolescent and sports psychology in 2010.